mrDarcyMurphy/upfront/README.md

 ## Notes

 While upfront doesn't *require* [express-expose](https://github.com/visionmedia/express-expose), it's mostly useless without it.
-I figure you could use Browserify as well, but I haven't tested that yet.
+I figure you could use [Browserify](https://github.com/substack/node-browserify) as well, but I haven't tested that yet.

 Upfront also pairs well with [Mike Frey's](https://github.com/mikefrey) [UTML](https://github.com/mikefrey/UTML) module, which lets you use underscore templates server side.
-Use upfront to send your templates up front (get it?) and then you can use the same templates in the browser.
+Use upfront to send your templates up to your front-end *(up, front, get it?)* and then you can use the same templates on the server and in the browser if you're builing a Backbone app.

 ## Usage